AJV009/mood_detector/README.md

 An Update : My services is down so you may have to build your own services and API keys!
 Am trying to fix this issue!
+Fixed it I have to redeploy it a couple of times so better you do with your own account!